lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 * Figure out how to write a problem for a planning program.
 * Determine how utility functions within Sabre.
 * Compare and contrast the planner's behavior to when the game is played by a human.

 Extra Credit:
 * Generate a planning problem using a code-based LLM.
 * Compare the processes of generating a planning problem by hand vs LLM

-## Instructions
+## Introduction
 In this homework, we're going back to the beginning!
-Here's an overview of what you'll do:
-1. Convert the Action Castle game from HW1 into [Sabre](http://cs.uky.edu/~sgware/projects/sabre/)'s syntax by hand.
+Primarily, you will be converting the Action Castle game from HW1 into [Sabre](http://cs.uky.edu/~sgware/projects/sabre/)'s syntax by hand.
-2. Convert a WikiHow article into a Sabre problem using Github Copilot.
-3. Analysis!

 ## Working with Sabre